 See you soon!

-But the most useful is a mushroom growing on a birch.
-Please note that only the chaga that is cut from living birches.
+But the most useful is the mushroom growing on the birch tree.
+Please note that only chaga that is cut from live birches.
 If the mushroom crumbles and collapses, it is useless in the area.

 Chaga mushroom - medicinal properties

-The pulp of the fungus contains: anti-inflammatory, metabolic, antispasmodic, immunostimulating, minerals and amino acids.
-Due to them, by cooking the mushroom, you can fight the following diseases:
+The pulp of the mushroom contains: anti-inflammatory, metabolic, antispasmodic, immunostimulating, minerals and amino acids.
+Due to them, by cooking the mushroom you can fight the following diseases:

-• With oncology of the intestine and stomach.
+• For oncology of the intestines and stomach.

 How to cook chaga - a quick recipe